 I have to say, I think Granny is a very luckily lady.. she is the receiver of much crafty goodness produced by Red Ted and Pip Squeak… and because she is so wonderful about accepting it all, I do like to make her special things with the children too – bring on the Kids Art Advent Calendar – a perfect present kids can make for Christmas (with some help of course) and a lovely way to appreciate their art.
-We also rather like Snowman Crafts!
+We also rather like an Easy Snowman Craft or two!
 If you are looking for more Advent Calendar Ideas.. look no further!

 Kids Art Advent Calendar – Materials